The word for uncle in Italian is zio (masculine, plural: zii).

-Although zio is a euphemism for Dio (God) in these three cases, none of them are very polite and could still be considered blasphemous by religious people.
+Although zio is a euphemism for Dio (God) in these three cases, none of them are very polite and could still be considered blasphemous by the religious among us.
 For this reason, they should only be used colloquially amongst close friends.

 O per zio, non cominciare!

 Oh for goodness’ sake, don’t start!

 Another slang expression that you may hear in Northern Italy, and more specifically the Milano area, is Bella, zio!
-Used between young people, it is a somewhat unsophisticated way of approving what your male friend has said or did.
+Used between young people, it is a somewhat unsophisticated way of approving what your male friend has said or done.
 In this case, zio is similar to dude (US) or mate (UK) in English.

 Did you know that…?